-The Industrial Arts Faculty introduces students to the world of technology through designing, making and evaluating.
+The Technology Faculty introduces students to the world of technology through designing, making and evaluating.
 Students will learn about the technological world we live in by learning to work with a variety of materials and techniques that are the foundations of our built environment and engineered world.

 In Years 7 and 8 students do the compulsory Technology course.
 This is a 200 hour course where students learn about the basics of design, and also learn simple fabrication techniques across a variety of materials.
 Students also learn how to use a variety of computing applications such as word processors and Computer Aided Drawing (CAD) software.